Having trouble connecting to UA’s network?

 You’ve come to the right place for help!

-- Rootown: Used by all students, faculty, and staff associated with The University of Akron.
+- Roo-Secure: Used by all students, faculty, and staff associated with The University of Akron.
 A UAnet ID and password are required.
-Access instructions are lower in this box.
+How to access.

-- It is recommended you use a VPN connection once connected to the uaguest network.
+It is recommended you use a VPN connection once connected to the Roo-Guest network.

-- The UAguest wireless network ONLY allows web traffic Port 80 (HTTP), 443 (HTTPS) and IPSEC and PPTP VPN connections using standard ports.
+The Roo-Guest wireless network only allows web traffic Port 80 (HTTP), 443 (HTTPS) and IPSEC and PPTP VPN connections using standard ports.
 Individuals current affiliated with the University should not need to use this guest network.

 - Security type: WPA2 - Enterprise